Bono-746/Bono-746.github.io/_pages/research.md

 The feature-importance analysis was used to examine the contribution of different satellite-derived predictors to crop classification.

-The feature-importance analysis was used to examine the contribution of different satellite-derived variables to crop type discrimination.

 <p align="center">
   <img src="{{ '/images/Feature_Importance_Graph_1.png' | relative_url }}" alt="Feature importance analysis" width="85%">
 </p>